The best way to read Shakespeare.

 As You Like It, Othello, A Midsummer Night’s Dream, Hamlet, King Lear,

-The Tempest, King Richard II, Cymbeline, The Comedy of Errors, Titus Andronicus, Timon of Athens, Pericles, Coriolanus, and Henry V that make clear who’s speaking to whom, where they are, and what’s happening!
+The Tempest, King Richard II, Cymbeline, The Comedy of Errors, Titus Andronicus, Timon of Athens, Pericles, Coriolanus, Henry V, Henry VI, Parts 1, 2, and 3,

 Macbeth